Master of Arts in Communication (MA) (or Non-Thesis)

 For Currently Enrolled TAMIU Graduate Students: To be accepted for admission to the Certificate program, students must be currently enrolled in a master’s program and be in good academic standing with a grade point average of at least 3.0 on a 4.0 point scale.
 Current TAMIU students are encouraged to apply for admission within the first 30 days of enrollment in the first class in the Certificate program.

-For students holding a master’s degree from a accredited university and those currently enrolled at an accredited university other than TAMIU: Application for admission must be received by the Office of Graduate Studies and Research prior to enrolling in the first class in the Certificate program.
+For students holding a master’s degree from a accredited university and those currently enrolled at an accredited university other than TAMIU: Application for admission must be received by the Graduate School prior to enrolling in the first class in the Certificate program.
 Other university requirements for non-degree seeking students must be completed as well.
 There is no GRE requirement for admission to the Certificate program.

 Decisions regarding admission to the Certificate in Nonprofit Leadership and Management program will be made by the MPA faculty and conveyed to applicants within two weeks of submission of all required materials.